Monsters, Inc. (franchise): Monsters, Inc. Mike & Sulley to the Rescue!

+Monsters, Inc. Mike & Sulley to the Rescue! is a dark ride attraction in Hollywood Land at Disney California Adventure at the Disneyland Resort in Anaheim, California.
+It opened on January 22, 2006 and replaced the Superstar Limo dark ride.
+It is scheduled to close in early 2026 to make way for an Avatar–themed land.

 Monsters, Inc. Laugh Floor

-Monsters, Inc. Laugh Floor is an interactive animated comedy club show attraction based on the Monsters, Inc. franchise in Tomorrowland at Magic Kingdom at the Walt Disney World Resort in Orlando, Florida.
+Monsters, Inc. Laugh Floor is an interactive animated comedy club show attraction based on the Monsters, Inc. franchise in Tomorrowland at Magic Kingdom in Orlando, Florida.